Aww geez! Not another YouTube rant!

 Wait…Google can straight up delete my account?!?
 Including Gmail, YouTube, my android phone profile.
 Because I am using an Ad-Blocker and there-fore I’m not commercially viable?

-Which if you take their TOS word for word both of these guys wearing (highly fashionable we may add) tin-foil hats would be absolutely correct.
+If you take their TOS word for word both of these guys wearing (highly fashionable we may add) tin-foil hats would be absolutely correct.
 If you think about how they deployed their previous enforcement of policies by using AI to streamline the YouTube business model then these concerns are very valid and legit.

 But!
 There are other ways this statement can be interpreted!